HewlettPackard/shs-docs/docs/portal/developer-portal/install/mellanox_based_system_install_upgrade_procedure.md

 7. Create a new repo group and add Slingshot, Distro Base-OS, OS Updates, Cluster Manager, and MPI Repo's.

+   **NOTE:** SHS uses `sshpass`, which is not included by default and must be obtained separately.
+You can acquire it through your distribution's package manager or an external repository.

    ```screen
    cm repo group add slingshot-host-software-repo-group --repos slingshot-host-software-repo
    # Add other required base-os repositories for the image